Yesheylhaden/SDA101_CAPIV_02240371/README.md

 **Visual Elements**:
 Incorporates images to visually represent my educational experiences.

+## Usage
+To run the project the user needs to open the folder in Visual Studio Code (VSCode).Once inside VSCode they should right-click on the assg.html file and select Open with Live Server.
+This will automatically launch the project in the browser allowing them to view the code.

 ## Technologies Used

 - HTML5
 - CSS3
 - Font Awesome (for icons)
 - JavaScript (for back navigation functionality)

+## Acknowledgment

+I would like to express my gratitude to our SDA tutor for this project opportunity, which greatly enhanced my skills in converting design to code by translating my Figma profile into responsive HTML and CSS.
+I also thank my classmates and senior colleagues for their valuable support, guidance, and insights throughout this learning experience.